openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 Model Optimizer's compression parameter *`--data_type`* allows to generate IR of the *`FP16`* data type.
 For more details, refer to the [Compression of a Model to FP16 guide](prepare_model/FP16_Compression.md).

-Full list of conversion parameters is available in Model Optimizer.
+A full list of conversion parameters is available in Model Optimizer.
 It can be accessed by running the command below:

 ```sh
 mo --help